-TikTok faces renewed calls for ban amid pro-Hamas, anti-Israel claims
+TikTok faces calls for ban amid claims of anti-Israel ‘indoctrination’

-US lawmakers reiterate calls to prohibit app amid anxiety about growing pro-Palestinian views among young people.
+US lawmakers renew calls to restrict app amid anxiety about growing pro-Palestinian views among young people.

 After coming under fire for its links to China, TikTok is again under the spotlight in the United States amid claims that the popular video app is pushing young people to support Palestinians and Hamas.